MoreheadTech/Message-Of-The-Day/README.md

 # Message-Of-The-Day
 This is the code for the Message Of The Day (motd) api made by MoreheadTech.

-Distributed under the GNU General Purpose License 3.0
+Distributed under the GNU General Public License 3.0

 # Guide